hustvl/MapTR/README.md

 **Notes**:

-- FPS is measured on NVIDIA GTX3090 GPU
+- FPS is measured on NVIDIA RTX3090 GPU with batch size of 1 (containing 6 view images).
 - All the experiments are performed on 8 NVIDIA GeForce RTX 3090 GPUs.

 ## Qualitative results on nuScenes val set